wcsodw1/Computer-Vision/Module 4  Image Classification and Machine Learning/README.md

 # Computer-Vision Module 4

-   ###    - Chp4.6 : Bag of visual words for classification :
+###    A.Chp 4.6 - A.Bag of visual words for classification :

         - 1.index_features.py : Generate the "feature-extracted data file" (.hdf5) by using image dataset